RoboticExplorationLab/TrajectoryOptimization.jl/docs/src/constraint_api.md

 ```

 ## Constraint Sets
-A constraint set holding a list of [`ConVal`](@ref)s is generally instantiated by a solver
+A constraint set holding a list of [`ConVal`](@ref)s is generally
-and holds the constraint definitions, as well as the associated constraint values, Jacobians,
+instantiated by a solver and holds the constraint definitions, as well as the
-and other constraint-related information required by the solver.
+associated constraint values, Jacobians, and other constraint-related
+information required by the solver.
 ```@docs
 AbstractConstraintSet
 ```

 ## Constraint Value type
-The [`ConVal`](@ref) type holds all the constraint values and Jacobians for a particular
+The [`AbstractConstraintValues`](@ref) type holds all the constraint values
-constraint, and supports different ways of storing those (either as individual matrices/vectors
+and Jacobians for a particular constraint, and supports different ways of
-or as views into a large matrix/vector).
+storing those (either as individual matrices/vectors or as views into a large
+matrix/vector).
+This abstract type is meant to be implemented by the solver, but
+a reference implementation is provided, [`ConVal`](@ref).

 ```@docs
+AbstractConstraintValues
 ConVal
 ```